Ayub Chowdhury

-Mohammad Ayub Chowdhury (Note: SGP, PBGMS, ndc, psc) is a retired Major General of the Bangladesh Army, who served as the Director General of Department of Immigration and Passports of the Ministry of Home Affairs.
+Mohammad Ayub Chowdhury (Note: SGP, PBGMS, ndc, psc) is a retired major general of the Bangladesh Army who served as the director general of the Department of Immigration and Passports of the Ministry of Home Affairs.

 Career

-Major General Ayub Chowdhury is a decorated veteran of Bangladesh Army.
-He was appointed as the Director General of Department of Immigration & Passports on 29 July 2020 replacing the incumbent, Major General Shakil Ahmed.
-He retired from his active service in October 2022.
+Major General Ayub Chowdhury is a decorated veteran of the Bangladesh Army.
+He was appointed as the director general of the Department of Immigration & Passports on 29 July 2020, replacing the incumbent, Major General Shakil Ahmed.
+He retired from active service in October 2022.